dagster-io/dagster/docs/docs-beta/docs/guides/deployment/kubernetes.md

 </details>

-TODO - maybe explain what each of these pods are?

-## Step 7: Connect to your Dagster deployment and materialize your assets
+## Step 6: Connect to your Dagster deployment and materialize your assets

-### Step 7.1: Start port-forwarding to the webserver pod
+### Step 6.1: Start port-forwarding to the webserver pod
 Run the following command to set up port forwarding to the webserver pod:

 ```bash